Conserving the Environment and Resources

 LEED Accredited Staff

-Facilities staff members who have successfully achieved the ranking of LEED Accredited Professional are: Wade Berner, Kelley Brown, Bill Colehower, Peter Cooper, Thayer Donham, Martin Dugal, Michael Kearns, Megan Kefalis, Julia Ledewitz, Sonia Richards, Gary Tondorf-Dick, and Travis Wanat.
+Facilities staff members who have successfully achieved the ranking of LEED Accredited Professional are: Wade Berner, Kelley Brown, Bill Colehower, Peter Cooper, Thayer Donham, Martin Dugal, Michael Kearns, Megan Kefalis, Sonia Richards, Gary Tondorf-Dick, and Travis Wanat.